chengyuO/ABTestProject/README.md

-# Mobile Game AB Testing Analysis
+# Mobile Game AB Test Analysis

 ## Introduction:
 A fictional math puzzle game has been introduced a new experience.
 This is a mobile game where players solve levels of math questions to progress through a map.
 The game is free to play, but players can purchase hints for a level.
 To test players’ responses to a new experience, an experiment ran from 2017-05-04 to 2017-05-22.